Samoa: Independence

 After repeated efforts by the Samoan independence movement, the New Zealand Western Samoa Act of 24 November 1961 terminated the Trusteeship Agreement and granted the country independence as the Independent State of Western Samoa, effective 1 January 1962.
 Western Samoa, the first small-island country in the Pacific to become independent, signed a Treaty of Friendship with New Zealand later in 1962.
 Western Samoa joined the Commonwealth of Nations on 28 August 1970.
 While independence was achieved at the beginning of January, Samoa annually celebrates 1 June as its independence day.

 At the time of independence, Fiamē Mataʻafa Faumuina Mulinuʻu II, one of the four highest-ranking paramount chiefs in the country, became Samoa's first prime minister.
 Another paramount chief, Tuiaana Tuimalealiʻifano Suatipatipa II, was admitted to the Council of Deputies; the remaining two – Tupua Tamasese Meaʻole and Malietoa Tanumafili II – became joint heads of state for life.

 On 15 December 1976, Western Samoa was admitted to the United Nations as the 147th member state.
 It asked to be referred to in the United Nations as the Independent State of Samoa.

 Travel writer Paul Theroux noted marked differences between the societies in Western Samoa and American Samoa in 1992.

+Western Samoa had signed the UN Convention on the Law of the Sea on 28 September 1984, so indicating its intentions, and ratified it on 14 August 1995, making the island nation a party in efforts to manage marine resources and protect its vast regional ocean territory.
+The convention entered into force for Western Samoa on 13 September 1995.

-On 4 July 1997 the government amended the constitution to change the name of the country from Western Samoa to Samoa, the name it had been called by in the United Nations since it joined.
+On 4 July 1997, the government amended the constitution to change the name of the country from Western Samoa to Samoa, the name it had been called by in the United Nations since it joined.
 American Samoa protested against the name change, asserting that it diminished its own identity.

 In 2002, New Zealand prime minister Helen Clark formally apologised for New Zealand's role in the Spanish influenza outbreak in 1918 that killed over a quarter of Samoa's population and for the Black Saturday killings in 1929.